 - If less than 100% over threshold -> Severity is Low

 When you select the Platforms tab, you see the list of the platforms that you added.
 However, if you’re a new user and haven’t set up any platforms yet, you can either add a community platform here on-the-fly, or set up a private platform by clicking the Create and manage custom Platforms here link.

 - To add a community platform, click the + icon next to the Add Platform bar.

-- Give a name for the platform and select the platform from the list of community platforms in the Platform dropdown menu.
+- Give a name for the platform and select the platform from the list of community platforms in the Platform menu.

 - Click Add Platform.